A Rather Weak 'Attempt' To Defend

 However, Engels and other

-reactions.
-In that case, if they can appeal to examples like this to support
+chemical reactions.
+In that case, if they can appeal to examples like this to

-their 'Law', they can't legitimately complain when examples of the very same sort
+support their 'Law', they can hardly complain when examples of the very same sort

 are used against them.